internet-of-plants/blog/_drafts/2015-10-02-microcoap-and-ff-copper.md

 Please note that microcoap currently doesn't have a nice API to create requests on its own (i.e. without being triggered by a client).
 It can be done, though, but that's for another blog post.  {: .alert .alert-info }

 ### endpoints.c
-As explained in our {% postlink 2015-02-18-what-is-coap previous post %}, a microcoap server answers requests which are directed at the *resource* of a certain *endpoint* (namely, the IP address of our server).
+As explained in our {% postlink 2015-02-18-what-is-coap previous post %}, a CoAP server answers requests which are directed at the *resource* of a certain *endpoint* (namely, the IP address of our server).
 Our server will thus have to define the resources which can be requested, and how to handle these requests.

 Probably a bit confusingly named, microcoap handles this with the help of an array called ``endpoints``.
 This array should *not* contain information about any endpoints (i.e. IP and port pairs), but information about your resources.